rlnt/vscode-keepachangelog/README.md

 You can also configure if the snippets should be suggested in unnamed files.

 All snippets of this extension are prefixed with `cl-`.<br>
-The `c` is a trigger character which means that as soon as you write the `c`, you will get suggestions with snippets from the extension.
+The `-` is a trigger character which means that as soon as you write the `-`, you will get suggestions with snippets from the extension.

 If you don't want this, you can disable the trigger character in the extension settings as well.